dazzletheweb/behat-drupal-translations/README.md

 ...
 And I press the "Pay|t" button
-Then I should see the heading "Payment confirmation|t" ...
+Then I should see the heading "Payment confirmation|t" Then I should see the error message "Payment amount should be greater that @amount|1.000|t" ...
 ```
 In the background this extension will use the current language and